arduino/docs-content/content/arduino-cloud/03.cloud-interface/00.sketches/sketches.md

 To work, the NetworkConfigurator needs:

-- One or more Configurator Agents: Objects that handle the communication between the board and the user device (PC, laptop, or Mobile phone).
+- **One or more Configurator Agents**: Objects that handle the communication between the board and the user device (PC, laptop, or Mobile phone).
-- A Key-Value Storage library: the NetworkConfigurator needs an external storage library that implements the KVStoreInterface.
+- **A Key-Value Storage library**: the NetworkConfigurator needs an external storage library that implements the KVStoreInterface.
 Arduino provides the `Arduino_KVStore` library for handling the storage and saving the NetworkConfigurator configurations.
-- A ConnectionHandler: the object responsible for the board's Internet connection management.
+- **A ConnectionHandler**: the object responsible for the board's Internet connection management.

 The `NetworkConfigurator` library out-of-the-box provides two Agents: